glaParaBio/artic-smk/README.md

 * **Option 2** A directory of **fastq** files already demultiplexed and ready for further processing.
 Use `--fastq/fq` option to start from here, guppy installation is not required.
-Fastq-dir contains subdirecties named after the sample barcodes.
+Fastq-dir contains subdirectories named after the sample barcodes.
 They don't need to be real barcode names as long as they match the sample sheet column `barcode`.
 Each subdirectory can contain multiple fastq files, possibly gzip'd.
 This is the test data example: